 The need for a new sixth form college came from the fact that up to 750 students were travelling from Salisbury out of the county to study at other schools and colleges.
 Neil Owen, the founding Chair of Governors said “It is very important that Salisbury has its own sixth form centre.
 At the moment, if students don’t get into the grammar schools, they don’t know where to go and often end up travelling miles every day.”

-And so, with the support of Salisbury MP John Glenn who said that “improved provision (in Salisbury) is sorely needed”, an application was submitted to create S6C.
+And so, with the support of Salisbury MP John Glen who said that “improved provision (in Salisbury) is sorely needed”, an application was submitted to create S6C.
 The application was supported by the New Schools Network development programme, which supports bids where pupils are at a risk of educational disadvantage due to the lack of provision.

 The curriculum was designed to provide a breadth of courses that would be appropriate to the needs of the local community, providing the option to either study an A Level programme, a vocational programme or a mixed programme that allows a blended approach of both.